torch2424/wasm-by-example/README.md

 ## Any other contributions

-For all other types of contributions (E.g perhaps you are a platform that wants to expand on Wasm By Example or something), please open an issue first describing the idea, and then we can work on a PR that works for the communitty at large.
+For all other types of contributions (E.g perhaps you are a platform that wants to expand on Wasm By Example or something), please open an issue first describing the idea, and then we can work on a PR that works for the community at large.

 # Privacy